zey9991/lys-lab/project/DED.md

 | Correct Ver. | This iceberg here, there's **outcroppings** under the water.
 And uh, sea ice, iceberg ice is very hard, so it's almost like, it could almost be like a **can opener**.
 And when probably Titanic went by it, it just slice**d** **a hole in it like you would with a munual** can opener. |
 | My Ver.      | Those icebergs here.
 They are aircrafting??? under the water.
 And see, see ice, icebergs are very hard so it's almost like, it's could be almost a cannon??? and when probably Titanic went by it, it just slice??? the 9 year-old connon. |

-- outcropping/ ˈaʊt.krɑːpɪŋ / *n.*出露地表；露出；露头
+- outcropping/ ˈaʊt.krɑːpɪŋ / *n*.出露地表；露出；露头
 - can opener 开罐器
 - manual/ ˈmænjuəl /